FSU beats Concord, improves to 4-0

 Ikwubuo caught an 18-yard pass from Walker capping a 57-yard march in nine plays for a 21-0 lead with 3:47 left in the first quarter.

-Concord scored on Kris Copeland's 5-yard run.
+Concord scored on Kris Copeland’s 5-yard run.
 The extra point was missed.
-Copeland finished led the Lions rushing attack with 36 yards on 12 attempts.
+Copeland led the Lions’ rushing attack with 36 yards on 12 attempts.

 On the last play of the quarter, Walker hit Ikwubuo on a 58-yard pass.
 Dayne Koontz’s fourth extra point gave FSU a 28-6 lead entering the second quarter.